MitarRavilic/restaurant-app/README.md

-# PIVT
+# University assignment

-Projekat za PiVT - fast food restoran
+Web application for a fast food restaurant